Making your own Rose Water is oh so easy and even more so beneficial for you! Find out the how and why below!

 I would suggest that before trying this or any other beauty related DIY project here, you do your research!
 Check all the ingredients and see if there’s something there that you are maybe allergic to it, or it has sometimes irritated your skin in a way for some reason.
 I mean I use all natural products, but even so, some might be harmful to your skin, and the responsibility of avoiding that is yours.
 What works wonders for me, might be a nightmare for you.
 So, you’ve been warned.

 Okay, that would be it.
-My God I talked a lot on this one!
+Man I talked a lot on this one!
 Now let’s hear from you!
 Have you tried making Rose Water yourself?
 Already using one & love what it does to your skin/hair/etc.?
 Share all your thoughts here, I’d love to hear from you!

 Also, help a sister out, spread the word & PIN THIS!